i000o/faq-accordion/README.md

 - Found `hsl(281, 83%, 54%)` from Illustrator file SVG.
 - I think the `h2` is included in the `button` element.
 The whole area is clickable, not just the icon itself...
 - I had swapped out the `<header>` bg-img for a `<picture>` element, and then learnt that semantically, that doesn't make sense, so switched it back and used media queries to swap out the bg into the desktop-version and used `background-size: cover;` to make it cover the whole width of the viewport.
+- I could not get the JS to work on my own!
+AI suggested alternative methods, but I feel this technique should work and after debugging attemptes, cannot figure out why it's not.
+Hoping the community on FM can help me.

 ## Lessons